bugzmanov/nes_ebook/src/chapter_6_1.md

 There are multiple caveats in the way the CPU can access PPU RAM.
 Say, CPU wants to access mem cell at 0x0600 PPU memory space:

-1) It has to load the requesting address to addr register.
-It has to write to addr register twice - because memory cell 0x2006 (mapped to PPU address register) has size of 1 byte and the addressable space in PPU is 2 bytes:<br/><br/> For example, if the program needs to access memory at 0x0600, it has to do 2 STA calls
+1) It has to load the requesting address to the Addr register.
+It has to write to the register twice - because memory cell 0x2006 (mapped to PPU address register) has the size of 1 byte and the addressable space in PPU is 2 bytes:<br/><br/> For example, if the program needs to access memory at 0x0600, it has to do 2 STA calls

 ```bash
  LDA #$06